Harphies/1doctor.ai/README.md

   - Scanning medical images for abnormalities.
   - Cancer diagnosis (Breast cancer etc)

-- Medical Images (X-ray, ultrasound, CT or MRI scan) for diagnosing varieties of diseases.
+- Medical Images and EHR (X-ray, ultrasound, CT or MRI scan) for diagnosing varieties of diseases.
   - sourcing training and testing data for medical applications
-- Recommendation system for personalized treatments
+- Recommendation systems for personalized treatments
   - Using Artificial Intelligence to make dental treatments more efficient, affordable and personalized.
   - Precise cancer diagnosis and personalized treatment decisions.